Skip to main content

 The Protect, at its core, is an advanced sensor capable of detecting both smoke and carbon monoxide in your house.
 When it detects something isn’t right, it will tell you, both vocally and with an alert to your smartphone, where you can shut off the alarm.

 The Nest Protect has many smaller, unique features that add to its appeal.
 At night, the Protect doubles as a light by sensing motion below and dimly lighting up a dark room for visibility purposes.
 The Protect also links to Nest thermostats and can turn off your heat if there is a carbon monoxide leak or smoke in your house for additional safety.
-If you are looking to get smart about home safety and monitoring, the Nest Protect is a proven, easy to use device that will provide peace of mind and professional-quality safety.
+If you are looking to get smart about home safety and monitoring, the Nest Protect is a proven, easy-to-use device that will provide peace of mind and professional-quality safety.

 Buying Options: Amazon